parantes/time-normalized-f0/README.md

 Arantes, P. (2015).
 Time-normalization of fundamental frequency contours: a hands-on tutorial.
 In A. R. Meireles (Ed.), *Courses on Speech Prosody*, pp. 98-123.
 Newcastle upon Tyne: Cambridge Scholars Publishing.

-A prefinal draft of this document can be found at https://www.researchgate.net/profile/Pablo_Arantes/contributions or upon request to the author.
+A prefinal draft of this document can be found [here](https://www.researchgate.net/publication/281595102_Time-normalization_of_fundamental_frequency_contours_a_hands-on_tutorial) or upon request to the author.

 R code and data file referred to in the text can be found [here](case-study/).